Translation Process

 Translating Application Strings

-In MYOB Advanced, various strings that are used on the application interface—such as element and column labels, error messages, and warnings—are stored within the code.
+In MYOB Acumatica, various strings that are used on the application interface—such as element and column labels, error messages, and warnings—are stored within the code.
 Hence, the translation of the strings includes two steps: collecting strings and translating strings.

 During the string collection process, the system gathers the strings used in the system (including the strings in customized system elements, such as forms) and prepares a string collection for translation.
 You can collect all strings in the system or the strings bound to particular forms.
 Because the collection process is resource- and time-consuming, we recommend that you perform string collection on the whole system after you install the system and after updates to collect the new and updated strings.
 For details, see Collecting the Strings for Translation.